erg55/Simon-lab-workshop/README.md

 ```
 blastn -query COI.fasta -db contigs.fasta -outfmt 6
 ```
-You can also add an evalue cutoff and output it into a file next:
+You can also add an evalue cutoff and output it into a file next.Make sure to include the parameter to search for the invertebrate mitochondrial genetic code.
 ```
-tblastx -query COI.fasta -db contigs.fasta -outfmt 6 -out COI.res -evalue 1e-50
+tblastx -query COI.fasta -db contigs.fasta -outfmt 6 -out COI.res -evalue 1e-50 -query_gencode 5 -db_gencode 5
 ```

 Where you able to find (a) matching contig(s)?
 To check you can query the contig using grep and request N number of lines after it to print out the full sequence: